pulipakaa24/guadaloop_lev_control/MAGLEV_DIGITALTWIN_PYTHON/ReadMe.md

 # How To Use
 ## Running the Simulation
 Run ```pip install -r requirements.txt``` followed by ```python topSimulate.py```.
 Or, if your environment is already set up, just run the python file.
+Generated files will be saved to ```sim_results/``` in the directory where the python script is run from (likely the root directory of your repository clone).
 ## Modifying the PID control algorithm
 Modify ```controller.py```.
 You will see constants related to heave, pitch, and roll controllers.
 Will update to include current control and will make simulation much more accurate soon.
 ## Modifying pod parameters